Kayqueth/Kayqueth/README.md

 - 👋 Hi, I’m @Kayqueth
 - 👀 I am always interested in learning more and more
 - 🌱 I am currently studying Software Engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tudo que eu conseguir agregar valor.
 - 📫 You can reach me via email kayque thiago@alu.ufc.br

 <!---